brianpendleton/lineserver/README.md

 2 hours brushing up on Scala syntax

 2 hours coding

+If I had unlimited time, I would get ScalaMock working with the Mongo hooks so I could test out the API.
+I would have continued down the ReactiveMongo path to get a full non-blocking IO solution in the actors.
+I would have coded this in Java, Python, and Ruby to play with multiple frameworks so I can get some experience with them.

 #####If you were to critique your code, what would you have to say about it?
 I don't have tests.
 I am not very fast at Scala as the last time I used it was 18 months ago.
 I would never release this into production without wrapping the services in tests.
 I was spending too much time messing with ScalaMock to mock out the MongoDB calls.
 I easily could have written a Specification if I was just serving the raw files off disk, but the Mongo hooks made it difficult as the web server relies on mongo running.